adrfantini/academic-kickstart/content/en/author/admin/_index.md

 +++

 My name is Adriano Fantini; I was born in Belluno, Italy in 1990.
-I currently live in Trieste with my girlfriend and our daughter, born in 2010.
+I currently live in Belluno with my girlfriend and our daughter, born in 2010.

 My academic background is physics, and I obtained a PhD in Earth Science and Fluid Dynamics in 2019 from the University of Trieste, Italy.
 My areas of expertise are climatology, hydrology and data science; I especially enjoy the technical aspects and challenges of data analysis and of the handling of large climatic simulations, also on High Performance Computing platforms.